simeonkr/HaGL/doc/Overview.md

      vec4 0.9 0.9 0 1,
      vec4 (-0.85) 0.9 0 1]
 ```
+Here we are working in a clip coordinate system where all positions
+satisfy $-1 \leq x/w, y/w, z/w \leq 1$ or are otherwise clipped.
 Each of the two triangles will be colored in the same way, using the color blue:
 ```
 blue :: FragExpr (Vec 4 Float)